Sales compensation plan: types, terms and how to build one that works

 By the end of two weeks, your employees should clearly understand what they have to do and what they’ll receive.

-Stage 3: Make sure to monitor your sales commission agreement
+Stage 3: Monitor your sales commission agreement

 Your senior management team should manage and measure the new commission plan’s introduction to make sure it’s effective.